honestbank/kp/docs/docs/features/retries.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

 # Retries
-When there's an error while processing a message, most of the time we want to try again.
-But we might not want to try at the same time causing the consumer to lag.
 Retry feature sends failed messages into a retry topic and processes it when it receives the message.

+We send the message to the worker's retry topic to avoid delays in retries causing the consumer to lag.

 :::warning
-Before you start the `Run` method of kp, retry topic must exist in kafka.
+Before you execute the `Run` method of KP, the retry topic must exist in Kafka.
-Failing to do so will produce the message to the retry topic, but it won't be attempted till next start of kp.
+Failing to do so will produce the message to the retry topic, but it won't be attempted till next start of KP.
 :::

-### Configuration {#configuration}
+### Example {#example}

-Take the processor and make a simple function call to add retries like the following:
+Take the worker and make a simple function call to add retries like the following:

 ```go
 package main